 Most of the negatives of this particular homeschooling style relate primarily to Christian homeschools.
 Without a firm grasp on Biblical foundations, students could easily go down the path of pagan Greece.
 In the early church, these philosophies often intermingled with Christian beliefs (that were fairly new at the time) and created ‘doctrines of men’ that led to the error.

 For example, without a true moral compass based on God’s version of ‘right and wrong’, this homeschool style could easily produce people who become focused on ’self’.
 Without God, it can tend to be solely about the goodness and good works of the person and not about understanding life and culture from a Biblical perspective.

 Is Classical Homeschooling Right for Our Family?

-Some Classical homeschoolers find that a four-day school week works best for them.
+Some Classical homeschool families find that a four-day school week works best for them for the school year.
 You can set aside the fifth day for such things as field trips, projects, social interaction, real-world learning skills and so much more.
-Other homeschoolers might choose to adopt a six-day school week, with each day a little less strict.
+Other homeschooling parents might choose to adopt a six-day school week, with each day a little less strict.
 They find that spreading the information out over a longer period of time often provides more freedom to peruse the subject in greater depth.

-To figure out whether Classical homeschooling is right for your family, thoroughly research the style and the curriculum and consider how to work them both into your own lifestyle and homeschool goals.
+To figure out whether Classical homeschooling is right for your family, thoroughly research the style and the curriculum and consider how to work them both into your own lifestyle, homeschool goals, and that they work best for your child's education.
 Forcing any method is a sure-fire way to fail, and you don’t want that, especially if you are just getting started.

 Classical Homeschool Curriculum